A Radio-Inertial Localization and Tracking System with BLE Beacons Prior Maps: Probabilistic IMU Motion Model

 \section{Probabilistic IMU Motion Model}

-In this section, we describe the novel method to incorporate the IMU dynamics into the PF that does not require sensor calibration parameters, i.e.\@ accelerometer and gyroscope biases.
-However, if such parameters are available, our model can use them.
+In this section, we describe the proposed simplified method to incorporate the IMU dynamics into the PF that does not require sampling from the full 6-dimensional state (pose).
+In general, sampling methods tend to become inefficient and computationally intensive as the dimension of the state grows.
 The key idea is to sample the tangential acceleration magnitude along the direction of movement and evolve the state estimate using a discrete-time stochastic dynamical system that corresponds to the IMU dynamics.

-At any time $t$, using the AHRS solver the current orientation $\boldsymbol R_t$ is given.
+At any time $t$, using the AHRS solver the current orientation estimate, $\hat{\mathbf{R}}_t$, is given.
 Therefore, by knowing the orientation, the system dynamics can be expressed using the following linear system: